gvwilson/thirdbit/src/fiction/bear/index.md

 They cleared the rooftops a moment later.
 "Do you see anything?" she asked.

-"Only the insides of my eyelids," the orangutan told her.
+"Only the insides of my eyelids," the chimpanzee told her.
 Taking a deep breath, he opeed his eyes and looked down.
 "What am I supposed to be looking for?"